Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The first real cutbacks to this very long route did not come until 1992, when the Victoria to Oxford Circus section was handed over to route 8.
 The sections were retained however, with Seven Kings garage now operating Becontree Heath to Aldgate and Bow from Ilford to Oxford Circus.
 In March 1993 a local route scheme saw the 25 cut back to Ilford with a straight through service; new route 128, with the 129, covered the section to Becontree Heath.

-However, this did give a reduced service between Ilford and Aldgate, leading to the very heavy loadings that have persisted to this day, especially between Stratford and Aldgate where the 25 is the only route.
-Capital Citybus, in their bid, proposed a reversion to sectional operation during the day on Mondays to Saturdays, with the sections being Ilford to Aldgate and Stratford to Oxford Circus.
+However, this did give a reduced service between Ilford and Aldgate, leading to the very heavy loadings that have persisted to this day, especially between Stratford and Aldgate where the 25 was the only route until very recently (the 205 extension provides a substantial boost).
+Capital Citybus, in their 1999 bid, proposed a reversion to sectional operation during the day on Mondays to Saturdays, with the sections being Ilford to Aldgate and Stratford to Oxford Circus.
 This very sensible suggestion was turned down on the grounds of service simplification!
 The inner section would have been operated by the above mentioned Hackney garage, with the outer section operating from Dagenham (some way off route!) – in the event the whole route went to Dagenham.

 This base was moved to Rainham, and Rainham's inability to accommodate the long artics was cited as a reason for the route reverting to Stagecoach operation, though I would have thought a base in Hackney would be more economical anyway.
 An interesting coincidence is that First gave Rainham the code R, which was also the code for Hammersmith Riverside garage, which, as mentioned above, had an allocation on the 25 at one time!